CrimsonCoder43/WPASP-PS/README.md

 # WPASP-PS
-Website from course Web Programming - ASP in ICT
+App from course Web Programming - ASP in ICT

 TO DO: